nats-io/k8s/helm/charts/nats/UPGRADING.md

 config:
   # required if using JetStream file storage
   jetstream:
-    # make sure to uncomment the next line if using JetStream file storage
+    # uncomment the next line if using JetStream file storage
     # enabled: true
     fileStore:
       pvc: